rizkyzhang/code-journal/linux/problems/certificate-expired.md

+## Problem

-Problem: The certificate for deb.nodesource expired.
+The certificate for deb.nodesource expired.

 ```
 ## Confirming "bionic" is supported...